yahiafarghaly/myblog/yocto/create-a-simple-server-using-apache2.md

 $ mkdir deb_packages yahia-repo
 ```

-In the next post, I will explain how to [make a deb package](create-a-deb-package-file.md) from your binary.
+In the next post, I will explain how to [make a deb package](create-a-deb-package-file.md) from a binary file.